Is Virginia a Medical Marijuana State?

 - A chronic medical condition whose treatment could lead to physical or psychological dependence.

 - Or a chronic medical condition that causes severe, debilitating psychiatric disorders.

 To get an idea of what medical conditions may qualify you for medical cannabis in Virginia, review our Virginia Medical Card Requirements page.

 How to Register with the Virginia Medical Marijuana Program

-Qualifying for medical marijuana in Virginia requires that patients get a VA medical marijuana card first.
-The process is very simple, far from what most people think.
+Registering as a patient with the Virginia medical marijuana state program is an easy process.
 To begin, patients must book an appointment with a registered Virginia medical marijuana doctor and get certified.
 Next, certified patients should create an account with the Virginia Board of Pharmacy Web Portal (DHP Virginia).
-Then, complete the registration process.
-Finally, patients should scan and send the required documents to the Board of Pharmacy’s email.
-It’s that simple.
+After creating an account, patients need to complete their application on the portal and then scan and email the required documents to the Board of Pharmacy.

-All patients should keep in mind the following basic requirements:
+All patients should keep in mind the following basic Virginia medical card requirements: